OpenWaterAnalytics/EPANET/CCWI-WDSA-20026-paper/draft-abstract.md

 # EPANET 2.3: Advancing Leakage Modelling in Water Distribution Systems Simulations

-* Author1, Institute, Address, email
+* Marios Kyriakou, KIOS Research and Innovation Center of Excellence, University of Cyprus (use this as an example to provide your co-author data)
-* Author2, Institute, Address, email
+* Author2, Institute, Address
 * ...
+* Demetrios G. Eliades, KIOS Research and Innovation Center of Excellence, University of Cyprus
-* AuthorN, Institute, Address, email
+* AuthorN, Institute, Address, email*

 **Keywords:** Water Distribution Systems, Simulation, EPANET, Leakage Modeling